cotes2020/jekyll-theme-chirpy/_posts/01AWS/IAM/Auth/2020-07-18-AWS-organizations.md

   - almost the same syntax, use JSON
   - but SCP policies <font color=red> never grants permissions </font>
   - it specify the maximum permissions for an organization or OU.
-  - SCPs are filters that <font color=blue> allow only the specified services and actions to be used </font> in affected accounts.
+  - SCPs are filters that <font color=LightSlateBlue> allow only the specified services and actions to be used </font> in affected accounts.
   - <font color=red> overwrite the admin permissions </font>
     - Even if a user is granted full administrator permissions with an IAM permission policy,
     - offer central control over the maximum available permissions for all accounts in organization, ensure accounts stay in organization’s access control guidelines.